orts/server/README.md

  * Map version 10.35

 # Contributions
-Every contributions is highly appreciated as this resembles a community project.
-You can help by either finding and reporting bug or by submitting a pull request.
+Every contribution is highly appreciated as this resembles a community project.
+You can help by either finding and reporting bugs or by submitting a pull request.

 ## Found a bug?
 To report a bug and post ideas or suggestions please create [a new issue](https://github.com/orts/server/issues).
 Keep in mind to include necessary information: